amida-tech/orange-api/docs/src/medications.md

     + default (number, optional)

-        number of minutes to change the notification offset to for all users who haven't set a custom value
+        number of minutes to change the notification offset to for all users who haven't set a custom value, or `"paused"` to disable notifications
     + user (number or string, optional)

-        number of minutes to change the notification offset to for this user, or `"default"` to indicate that the default value should be used
+        number of minutes to change the notification offset to for this user, or `"default"` to indicate that the default value should be used, or `"paused"` to disable notifications

 + Request
     + Headers